Column Sets

 Column sets are used to define the set of columns to be used in a specific report or in a variety of reports having a common layout.
 Every report can be associated with only one column set.
 When different reports use the same columns, you can create a single column set for them.

-You can specify what columns will be displayed in an analytical report by creating a new column set on the Column Sets (CS206020) form, adding the columns to it, and including this column set in the report on the Report Definitions (CS206000) form of the MYOB Advanced analytical report manager.
+You can specify what columns will be displayed in an analytical report by creating a new column set on the Column Sets (CS206020) form, adding the columns to it, and including this column set in the report on the Report Definitions (CS206000) form of the MYOB Acumatica analytical report manager.

 Column Set Properties